 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-The Recreation Passport is your key to accessing state parks and recreation areas, boating access sites, state forest campgrounds, thousands of miles of trails and other outdoor spaces – all year long!
+The Recreation Passport is required for motorized vehicle access to state parks and recreation areas and state-managed boating access sites, state forest campgrounds, thousands of miles of trails and other outdoor spaces – all year long!

 Check “YES“ for the Recreation Passport when you renew your license plate through the Secretary of State.

 - Vehicles $13 when purchased at time of license plate registration renewal through the Secretary of State.
 A two-year option is available for $26.

 - Motorcycles $7 when purchased at time of your license plate registration renewal through the Secretary of State.

 - Moped $7 when purchased at state parks and most DNR customer service centers.

 - Commercial daily pass $20 when purchased at state parks (24k+ lbs and/or seating capacity of 16+).

 - The purchase of a separate Recreation Passport is required for unhitched towed vehicles.